pybpc/walrus/docs/source/api.rst

 as functions which manipulates variable namespaces to implement the **assignment** part and evaluates original code blocks to archive the **expression** part.

-..
-For implementation algorithms and details, please refer to :doc:`...`.
+For conversion algorithms and details, please refer to :doc:`concept`.

 Data Structures
 ~~~~~~~~~~~~~~~